garage44/garage44/packages/expressio/docs/index.md

 AI-powered i18n automation tool.
 Automates translation workflows using AI providers (DeepL, Claude) while maintaining source-text control and code synchronization.

+Expressio is part of the **garage44/common** infrastructure, sharing the same tech stack as [Pyrite](../pyrite/) - Bun runtime, Preact frontend, DeepSignal state management, and Bunchy for development with HMR.

 ## What It Does

 Expressio manages translation workflows for applications using i18next format.
 It provides: